A. Y. Jackson Park

 The Manotick Art Association championed the naming of A. Y. Jackson Park in the artist's honour.
 The riverside setting on "Manotick island" provides a place where many people go to paint, draw or photograph the picturesque Watson's Mill on the opposite bank.
 People often fish from the park's shore as well as from the Dam.

 The park includes perennials, wildflowers, trees planted by members of the Manotick Horticulture Society.
 A gazebo overlooks the river and mill and benches provide a place to rest.
-The gazebo has a piano donated by the Riggs family and refurbished by Pianos in the Park (Aug/2016) for all to enjoy.
 A stairway leads to the water's edge.
 A number of very large stones have been specially selected and brought to the site to form a memorial garden where visitors can read about the life and times of the famous Canadian painter.
 The park promotes local history and nature interpretation.

 On Arthur Crescent between Millview Street and Bridge Street.
 From the east end of the dam, walk left about 100 metres.
 The park extends to the gazebo on a high point facing Watson's Mill and to the shore of the back channel of the Rideau River.
 Note: dogs are not allowed in this park. [map]